-- 2. Step 2: Find the appropriate alternatives (for example, synonyms) for the words within the combination and generate alternative word combinations; - 3.
+- 1. Step 1: Identify the candidate miscollocations in learner writing; - 2.
+Step 2: Find the appropriate alternatives (for example, synonyms) for the words within the combination and generate alternative word combinations; - 3.
 Step 3: Compare alternative word combinations to the original with respect to their fluency.

 Most previously used methods rely quite heavily on databases of collocations and miscollocations, as well as resources for finding alternatives.
 They are also dependent on the measures detecting the fluency of combinations.
-We note that fluency does not necessarily coincide with correctness, therefore, the systems are prone to overcorrection.
+We note that fluency does not necessarily coincide with correctness - some acceptable word combinations may be less fluent than others - therefore, the systems are prone to overcorrection.
 Finally, the two steps of detection and correction are merged, and detection is dependent on the quality of the alternative suggestions: if a more fluent alternative is found it is suggested by the system even if the original combination is correct but less fluent, while an originally incorrect combination might not be detected if either it is not identified at Step 1, or there is no better alternative found by the system in subsequent steps.